 A low-code platform can help accelerate development with out-of-the-box widgets, templates, prefabs and more.

 A robust low-code platform can take you beyond just ‘cloud-ready' development.
 With zero DevOps, auto-generated APIs, auto-scaling, app-sizing, proactive monitoring etc. Cloud-native low-code application development is now possible without a bastion of cloud experts on your team.
 It can also enable one-click deployment across multi-cloud or hybrid-cloud environments.

 A low-code platform can automate many of the development and operational aspects of building cloud-native apps.

 Omni-channel customers spend an average of 4% more each time in the store and 10% more online than single-channel customers.

 Financial software builders face pressure to build apps that offer a consistent and seamless omnichannel experience.
-Customers want to access information, make transactions, raise requests and speak to agents across their online banking, mobile banking and in-person channels.
+Customers want to access information, make transactions, raise requests and speak to agents across their online banking solutions, mobile banking solutions and in-person channels.
 They want to have a continuous and engaged experience across them all.

 To achieve this, traditional app development teams have a multi-functional team of mobile developers, web developers and core application developers replicating the application for each channel.
 Low-code tools eliminate the need for this, and create responsive applications by default.
 They also have built-in components and widgets that facilitate seamless engagement across channels.